-F. OVERTIME
+G. ASSIGNMENT OF OVERTIME

-- 1. The University shall decide when overtime is needed and which employees will be assigned overtime.
+1. The University shall decide when overtime is needed and which employees will be assigned overtime.
 Overtime must be approved in advance by the University.

 The University shall notify the employee that overtime must be worked as soon as practicable after the need for overtime is determined.
-Employees are expected to work overtime when such work is assigned. - 2.
-When practicable, the University will assign overtime work by rotation based on seniority among those employees on the same shift who normally perform the work involved.
+Employees are expected to work overtime when such work is assigned.

+2. When practicable, the University will assign overtime work by rotation based on seniority among those employees on the same shift who normally perform the work involved.
 For purposes of this Article, rotation based on seniority shall mean that when there are employees requesting to work the overtime, assignment of that overtime shall be based on greatest seniority; when no employee requests to work the overtime, assignment of that overtime shall be based on inverse order of seniority.
-However, the University may, at its discretion, assign overtime work to employees irrespective of seniority who possess skills, knowledge, or abilities which are not possessed to the same degree by other employees in the department/division and which are necessary to perform the required work.
+However, the University may, at its discretion, assign overtime work to employees irrespective of seniority who possess skills, knowledge, or abilities which are not possessed to the same degree by other employees in the department and which are necessary to perform the required work.

-G. OVERTIME DEFINITION
+H. OVERTIME DEFINITION

-Except as provided in Section H.3. below, overtime is time worked which exceeds the hours of a full-time employee's regular daily schedule on pay status or exceeds 40 hours on pay status in a workweek.
+Except as provided in section I.3. below, overtime is time worked which exceeds the hours of a full-time employee's regular daily schedule on pay status or exceeds forty (40) hours on pay status in a workweek.
 Pay status includes time worked and paid leave such as sick leave, vacation leave, holidays, military leave, compensatory time off and administrative leave with pay.
 Overtime hours do not count toward accumulation of sick leave, vacation, holiday or retirement system credit.
-Overtime hours are not compensated at one and one-half times the straight time rate unless the conditions described in Section H. below are met.
+Overtime hours are not compensated at one and one-half (1-1/2) times the straight time rate unless the conditions described in section I. below are met.

-H. OVERTIME COMPENSATION
+I. OVERTIME COMPENSATION

-- 1. At the option of the University, overtime shall be compensated at the appropriate rate either by pay or by compensatory time off in accordance with Section I. below. - 2.
-Employees in classes designated in Appendices A and B of this Agreement as not eligible for overtime at one and one-half times the straight time rate (overtime exemption status (OT(P)) code E) shall be compensated for overtime at the straight time rate.
-Employees in classes designated in Appendices A and B of this Agreement as eligible for overtime at one and one-half times the straight time rate (OT(P)) code N) shall be compensated at the straight time rate for hours of overtime not exceeding 40 hours of actual work in a workweek and shall be compensated at one and one-half times the straight time rate only for those overtime hours which exceed 40 hours of actual work in a workweek.
+- 1. At the option of the University, overtime shall be compensated at the appropriate rate either by pay or by compensatory time off in accordance with section J. below. - 2.
+40-Hour Option

+Employees in classes designated in Appendix A of this Agreement as eligible for overtime at one and one-half (1-1/2) times the straight time rate (OT(P)) code N) shall be compensated at the straight time rate for hours of overtime not exceeding forty (40) hours of actual work in a workweek and shall be compensated at one and one-half (1-1/2) times the straight time rate only for those overtime hours which exceed forty (40) hours of actual work in a workweek.

-3. Hospital Employee Option
+3. 8/80 Option